spalk/SvinBot/RPi_settings.md

 _Actual for January 2018_

 ## Burning Rasbian Image on SD card
-Download last image of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) from the official Raspberry site.
-Do not use NOOBS, take Raspian Lite (without Desktop) directly.
-Burn it on SD card with [etcher](https://etcher.io/).
+1. Don't use NOOBS, use Raspian  directly.
+Download last image of **Raspbian Lite** (without Desktop) from [the official Raspberry site](https://www.raspberrypi.org/downloads/raspbian/).
+2. Burn it on SD card with [etcher](https://etcher.io/).

 ## Activating SSH
-To activate SSH - create empty file "SSH" on BOOT partition on SD card before incerting it in Raspberry PI.
+1. **Befor inserting SD card in Raspberry!** To activate SSH - create empty file "SSH" on BOOT partition on SD card.
+2. Insert SD card in Raspberry and load it.
-After loading Raspberry Pi find out IP of Raspberry and you can connect with SSH.
+3. Find out IP address of Raspberry with **nmap** (`nmap -sn 192.168.1.0/24`) or on your router.
+4. Connect: `ssh pi@ip_address`.
+Default password is **raspberry**.

 ## Activating and setup WiFi
-  * `sudo iwlist wlan0 scan` - list of all availiable networks

   * `/etc/dhcpcd.conf` - config where you cat set up static IP adress for your Raspberry.
 Add at the end for WiFi:
 ```
 interface wlan0